mincong-h/mincong-h/README.md

 ### 👋 I'm Mincong

-I'm a software engineer, currently working on data store automation at [Datadog](https://github.com/DataDog).
-The goal is to eliminate toil and simplify operations.
-During my free time, I write blog posts on <https://mincong.io> about Java and Elasticsearch to share knowledge with 20K users/month.
+I'm a software engineer at [Datadog](https://github.com/DataDog), currently working on data store automation.
+The goal is to eliminate toil and simplify operations using workflows.
+I write workflows for creating and deleting data pipelines in complex microservices architecture.
+I created verification process for data pipelines' lifecycle and a Go client for admin APIs.
+Previously, I co-developped custom solutions for managing data lifecycle.
+Before Datadog, I worked at Nuxeo, RedHat, and Orange.

+During my free time, I write blog posts on <https://mincong.io> to share knowledge with 20K users/month.
+It's mainly about Java and Elasticsearch.

 <!--
 **mincong-h/mincong-h** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.